ducakar/TextureReplacer/README.md

 ### Reflections ###

-Reflections are shown on visors of Kerbal's helmets and on parts that include `TRReflection` module, e.g.:
+Reflections are shown on visors of Kerbals' helmets and on parts that include `TRReflection` module, e.g.:

     MODULE
     {
       name = TRReflection
       colour = 0.5 0.5 0.5
-      meshes = OuterShell FrontWindow SideWindow
+      meshes = FrontWindow SideWindow
     }

 `colour` ("0.5 0.5 0.5" by default) and `meshes` (empty by default) parameters are optional.
 Reflection texture is multiplied by `colour` and applied on the meshes from `meshes` list or on whole part if `meshes` is empty or missing.

-Environment cube map texture for reflections is included with the plugin:
+Reflections are of two types: real and static (set in the confituration files).
+Real reflections reflect the environment of a part while static reflections reflect the skybox from `EnvMap/` directory:

     GameData/TextureReplacer/
       EnvMap/PositiveX         // fake skybox right face, vertically flipped